dmdouglas/modelling-hobbes/simulation.coffee.md

 ## Simulation Code

-First up, lets define the entity in our simulation.
+First let's define the entity in our simulation.
 We'll start with two - agents and the space they exist in.
 Agents exist in a space hold a game strategy which is assigned randomly if none is provided.
 We also give them a step length in case they will be walking.

 		class Agent